jmgonzalez06/PantryPal/README.md

 * Manage storage locations (user-defined storage locations, example: Pantry / Fridge / Freezer)
 * Add, rename, and delete zones
-* Validation to prevent deleting zones in use (if applicable)
+* Validation to prevent deleting storage zones that are currently in use by items

 ### Profile